Chart Color Schemes

 Population growth drivers in Macquarie are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Macquarie's population is estimated at around 3,156 as of Nov 2025.
-This reflects an increase of 52 people (1.7%) since the 2021 Census, which reported a population of 3,104 people.
-The change is inferred from the resident population of 3,154, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 28 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,856 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Over the past decade, Macquarie has demonstrated resilient growth patterns with a compound annual growth rate of 1.4%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 85.0% of overall population gains during recent periods.
+As of Nov 2025, the population of the Macquarie statistical area (Lv2) is estimated at around 3,172 people.
+This reflects an increase of 68 people since the 2021 Census, which reported a population of 3,104 people.
+The change is inferred from AreaSearch's estimate of the resident population as 3,154 in June 2024, based on examination of the latest ERP data release by the ABS, and an additional 28 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,865 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Over the past decade, from 2015 to 2025, Macquarie has demonstrated resilient growth patterns with a compound annual growth rate of 1.4%, outpacing the SA3 area.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 85.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
-Looking at population projections moving forward, a population increase just below the median of national areas is expected, with the suburb expected to grow by 357 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 11.2% in total over the 17 years.
+Looking at population projections moving forward, a population increase just below the median of national areas is expected, with the Macquarie (SA2) expected to grow by 357 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 10.7% in total over the 17 years from 2024 to 2041.

 Frequently Asked Questions - Population